-The projects may be subject to operational, technical or other difficulties, including those arising as a result of unforeseen events outside the control of the Company, any or all of which may negatively impact the amount of coal produced, delay coal deliveries or increase the estimated cost of production, which may have an adverse impact on the Company's business and financial condition.
+The projects may be subject to operational, technical or other difficulties, including those arising as a result of unforeseen events outside the control of the Company, any or all of which may negatively impact the amount of coal produced, delay coal deliveries or increase the estimated cost of production, any or all which may have an adverse impact on the Company's business and financial condition.
 These risks include:

 - General Economic Risks: TIG's ability to obtain funding for the projects, financial performance and ability to execute its business strategy will be impacted by a variety of global economic, political, social, stock market and business conditions.
 Deterioration or an extended period of adversity in any of these conditions could have an adverse impact on TIG's financial position and/or financial performance. - Coal Market and Demand: TIG intends to earn future profits from the production and sale of coal and a decline in prices or lower demand for coal than expected by TIG may adversely impact the feasibility of the Company's development and mine plans, and the economic viability of the projects.
-There is commodity price risk, with the Company, when valuing its projects, having adopted a long-term sales prices in accordance with average external forecasts, validated against longterm market expectations. - Exchange Rate Variations: Significant changes in the Australian / US Dollar, US Dollar / Russian Rouble and the Australian Dollar / Russian Rouble exchange rates will have a significant impact on TIG's ability to fund the capital expenditure required to construct these projects.
+There is commodity price risk, with the Company, when valuing its projects, having adopted long-term sales price estimates in accordance with independent third-party external forecasts, validated against long-term market expectations. - Exchange Rate Variations: Significant changes in the Australian/US Dollar, US Dollar/Russian Rouble and the Australian Dollar/Russian Rouble exchange rates may have a significant impact on TIG's ability to fund the capital expenditure required to construct these projects. - Product Quality: For Project F Amaam North, the coal quality test work conducted has to date confirmed over the project's life the main product as a semi-hard type coking coal with low sulphur and low phosphorus levels.
+TIG has also conducted initial coal quality analysis on a number of drill cores recovered from Amaam.
+In the absence of extended coke test work, no guarantee can be given as to the quality of coking coal that could ultimately be produced at Amaam.
+If the quality of the Amaam coking coal is lower than currently anticipated, TIG's prospects, value, project and financial condition may be materially adversely affected.